 For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

-Fishing Report: Wrightsville Beach, NC Fishing Forecast-June 2023
+Fishing Report: Wrightsville Beach, NC Fishing Forecast-June 2024

 If you would like to go with live bait for the Flounders, try mud minnows, small mullets, or small menhaden as live bait.
 Rig these live baits on Carolina rigs with an Eagle Claw L42 #1 or 1/0 hooks, eight to fourteen inches of thirty-to-forty-pound fluorocarbon as leader.
 I prefer egg sinkers as my weight, the secret to how much weight you use is ‘as much as you need to stay on the bottom but as least as you can get away with.’
 You need to be on the bottom for Flounder but going lighter will always get you more bites!

 One fish that is always on my hot weather list is the Sheephead.
-The Sheephead is a good challenge to catch and they fight hard, but they are also good to eat!
+The Sheephead are a good challenge to catch, and they fight hard, but they are also good to eat!
 All you need is some fiddler crabs or sand fleas for bait.
 A medium/heavy action spinning or casting rod with Spiderwire twenty- or thirty-pound braid for line will help you bring in that big Sheephead in.
-Tie on a short carolina rig with forty- or fifty-pound fluorocarbon leader and a small live bait J hook (sharp/strong).
-Also, I’ve had good luck rigging up a carolina Treat jig with a fiddler crab.
+Tie on a short carolina or knocker rig with forty- or fifty-pound fluorocarbon leader and a small live bait J hook (sharp/strong).
+Also, I have had good luck rigging up a carolina Treat jig with a fiddler crab.
 Drop that fiddler crab down beside a piling on the carolina rig and when you feel that little bump; set the hook and hold on!
 PS: they are great eating in the two-to-six-pound range!

 Stay cool and enjoy your summer fishing!
 Thanks for reading!